davebanerjee/davebanerjee.github.io/index.md

 title: Dave Banerjee
 layout: home
 cover: true
+permalink:
 ---

 Welcome!
-I am a third-year at Columbia University studying computer science, and I care about making the world a better place, especially for non-human animals.
+I am a third-year undergraduate student at Columbia University studying computer science, and I care about making the world a better place, especially for non-human animals.
 My academic interests lie in ethics, artificial intelligence, nanomaterials, and rationality.
 I hope my studies better equip me to tackle issues like factory farming, wild animal welfare, global governance, and existential risks.

 You can learn more about me [here](/about).\
-You can contact me at [dave.banerjee1@gmail.com](mailto:dave.banerjee1@gmail.com).\
+You can email me [here](mailto:dave.banerjee1@gmail.com).\
-You can book a meeting with me [here](https://zcal.co/davebanerjee1).
+You can book a meeting with me <a href="https://zcal.co/davebanerjee1" target="_blank">here</a>.

 ---